Aromatherapy and Essential Oil Jewelry

 Lastly, it's easy to get into the habit of using essential oils constantly throughout the day.
 However, it can be wasteful/disrespectful to the amount of botanical material necessary to produced essential oils if you use them beyond what you need for your personal wellbeing.
 It can also be potentially harmful to use essential oils continually through a combination of methods.
-Aromatherapy jewelry is a wonderfully beautiful and portable way to enjoy inhalation of supportive or antimicrobial oils, but be sure that you don't overdo it.
+Aromatherapy jewelry is a wonderfully beautiful and portable way to enjoy inhalation essential oils, but be sure that you don't overdo it.